hophop

 }

-new and del uses an allocator defined by context.allocator by default, and allows specifying an explicit allocator with in, e.g. v := new [i32 3] in my_allocator.
+alloc and dealloc use the allocator defined by context.allocator by default.
+You can specify an explicit allocator with in, e.g. v := alloc [i32 3] in my_allocator.

 Unlike languages like C and Go, in hophop *T cannot be null.
 Instead, ?*T [optional] must be used when something may be null (and checked before use.)